kerimoyle/libcellml-tutorials/tutorials/tutorial3/tutorial3.rst

 These are:

 - The mathematical model definition must be appropriately constrained (not over- or under-constrained);
-- Initial conditions must be specified for variables which are integrated; **TODO** need to elaborate ...
+- Initial conditions must be specified for variables which are integrated;
 - Initial conditions must not be specified for variables which are the base of integration;
 - The values of constants must be specified or calculable; and
 - **TODO get full list of stuff here ...**